Symbionese Liberation Army: Murder of Marcus Foster

 On November 6, 1973, in Oakland, California, two members of the SLA killed school superintendent Marcus Foster and badly wounded his deputy, Robert Blackburn, as the two men left an Oakland school board meeting.
 The hollow-point bullets used to kill Foster had been packed with cyanide.

 Although Foster had been the first black school superintendent of any major public school system, the SLA condemned him in their flyers for his supposed plan to introduce identification cards into Oakland schools, calling him "fascist."
 Foster had already gained the support of the school board to change the proposal.

 Some SLA members had mistakenly believed that killing Foster would gain support for them in the Black community and help them recruit new members; instead they alienated most black people and other leftists.
 Harry Reynolds, a deputy superintendent in the system, said those who published the flyers had "irresponsible flapping at the mouth."
 In addition, he said "somebody didn't like this guy [Foster] bringing all these people together.
 They may have been jealous of the type of progress he was making."

 Robert Blackburn, who served for a time as acting superintendent, later discussed how wrong the SLA was:

 These were not political radicals, Blackburn said of the SLA.
 They were uniquely mediocre and stunningly off-base.
 The people in the SLA had no grounding in history.
 They swung from the world of being thumb-in-the-mouth cheerleaders to self-described revolutionaries with nothing but rhetoric to support them.

 On January 10, 1974, Russell Little and Joseph Remiro, also SLA founding members, were arrested during an armed encounter with police.
 After police found extensive SLA materials at a house the group was renting, the two were charged with Foster's murder.
 Both men were convicted of murder in 1975 and sentenced to life imprisonment.
 Seven years later, on June 5, 1981, Little's conviction was overturned by the California Court of Appeal.
 He was later acquitted in a retrial in Monterey County.

-Russell Little said later that in fact Soltysik had shot Foster, and Nancy Ling Perry had shot Blackburn, aided by DeFreeze.
+Russell Little said later that in fact Soltysik had shot Foster, and Nancy Ling Perry and DeFreeze had shot Blackburn.